Open - Limited Services / Capacity

-Santiago Zapotitlán was founded by the Cuitlahuaca people, one of the groups found throughout the Valley of Mexico, after they settled here in around 1435.
-One of Tláhuac’s seven pueblos originarios, today it’s best known for the annual Festival of the Lights and Music, with its massive fireworks displays each February.
+Santiago Zapotitlán was founded by the Cuitlahuaca people, one of the groups found throughout the Valley of Mexico, after they settled here around 1435.
+One of the seven original towns of Tláhuac, today it’s best known for the annual Festival of Lights and Music, with huge fireworks displays every February.

-Zapotitlán, in Náhuatl means “among the sapote trees.”
-The town is remembered for its position next to the stronger currents of water running between the Chalco and Xochimilco lakes.
+Zapotitlán, in Nahuatl means “among the zapote trees.”
+The town is remembered for its position next to the strongest streams running between the Chalco and Xochimilco lakes.
 In fact, the territory was inhabited long before 1435.
-Artifacts from the first inhabitants of the area date to about 100 BCE.
+Artifacts from the earliest inhabitants of the area date from around 100 BCE.

-The land is believed to have been once dominated by Chichimeca and Toltec peoples in what was known Techichco, meaning “between the stone breasts,” and referring to the two nearby volcanoes.
-These people, later displaced, practiced and relied on sophisticated system of thought on the cosmos, mythology, and language.
-They also worshiped the feathered serpent of Quetzalcóatl which would continue to be relevant to many people’s straight through the pre-Hispanic period.
+It is believed that the land was dominated by the Chichimeca and Toltec peoples in what was known as Techichco, which means “between the stone chests” and refers to the two nearby volcanoes.
+These earlier people, later displaced, practiced and relied on a sophisticated system of thought about the cosmos, mythology and language.
+They also worshipped the feathered serpent of Quetzalcoatl, which would continue to be relevant throughout the ancient period.